Wednesday, May 4, 2011

 Penang-style Chee Cheong Fun

 What's the next best thing to eating instant noodles for a quick lunch at home?
 I have to say, it's Chee Cheong Fun ("CCF").
 I just made two rolls for lunch yesterday, and saved the other two for G's dinner.
 It was super easy to make, and not having eaten this in a long time, it tasted pretty good.
 Of course, I just bought the ready-made rice rolls as they were far more convenient than making your own (which I have never attempted before).
+Update: I subsequently made steamed rice rolls from scratch!
+Click here for recipe.

 This style of CCF uses hae kor (prawn paste used in chinese rojak) and a sweet sauce, which goes really well together along with the fried shallots and dried shrimp over the rice rolls.
 The texture of the rolls is pretty decent, although it's nothing compared to the ones you get in Ipoh.
 But still, it satisfied my craving and I will definitely be making this again soon.